A Priority Interrupt Controller

 (and 8086 code

-here.
+and see below.
 You really

 have to take care to set these chips up properly in software to get them working